It’s important to know which are the true reports of abuse

 A mother to be was taking medication in response to a serious immune deficiency.
 When she learned she was pregnant with twins, the woman contacted her doctor to find out what to do about the medication.
 He said she needed to stop taking the medication that had provided important benefits to her health.
 She works at the CDC and is knowledgeable about her health issues.
 She contacted an organization that specializes in immune deficiencies, and they recommended increasing her medication.
 This advice was confirmed when she consulted a specialist.

 The medical profession strongly encourages the use of specialists and doing so in this case prevented a potential disaster.

-There is now a specialized body of scientific knowledge about domestic violence, and experts working full- time on abuse issues who have a far better understanding about recognizing and responding to domestic violence.
+There is now a specialized body of scientific knowledge about domestic violence (DV), and experts working full- time on abuse issues who have a far better understanding of recognizing and responding to domestic violence.
 This was not true when domestic violence first became a public issue, and courts turned to mental health professionals for advice on domestic violence.
 These outdated and dangerous practices have not changed despite the tremendous increase in available knowledge.

 Outdated Custody Practices Literally Kill Children

 In Maryland, Dr. Amy Castillo had sexual relations with her husband immediately before going to court to seek a protective order.
 The judge assumed that if the parties were still having marital relations the father could not be that dangerous.
 If the judge had access to training or experts concerning DV dynamics he could have understood it might not be safe for the mother to refuse the father’s sexual demands.
 Instead, the court gave the father the access he needed to murder the three children.

 In Connecticut, Adrianne Oyola sought a protective order because her partner threatened to kill their baby.
 The judge failed to recognize that it was a continuing and dangerous threat because he had no access to expertise about DV dynamics.
 The father used the access provided by the court to throw seven-month-old Aaden Moreno off a bridge to his death.